 Operating Revenue 2020

 ASM’s operating revenue (excludes investment income) is earned across numerous revenue-producing activities.
-Excluding federal grants, ASM’s largest source of revenue is journal subscription sales, followed by journal article fees, meeting registration fees, and meeting exhibitor fees.
+Excluding federal grants, in 2020, ASM’s largest source of revenue was journal subscription sales, followed by journal article fees, membership dues and book sales.
+Meeting registration fees and meeting exhibitor fees, which are typically among the largest revenue streams, were lower in 2020 because of meeting cancellations and moving in-person meetings to virtual meetings.
 Federal grant revenues vary from year to year and have averaged ~$9M/year since 2013.
 The relative percentage of each revenue stream to total operating revenue for ASM’s most recent fiscal year is noted above.

 Operating ExpensesASM’s expenses are allocated among the various programmatic areas during the preparation of the annual budget, which is approved by the Finance Committee and the Board of Directors.
 ASM’s operating expenses for the most recent fiscal year are noted below.
 Operating expenses exclude investment and interest expense.